-FileMaker, FileMaker Go, and the file folder logo are trademarks of FileMaker, Inc. registered in the U.S. and other countries.
-FileMaker WebDirect and FileMaker Cloud are trademarks of FileMaker, Inc. All other trademarks are the property of their respective owners.
+FileMaker, FileMaker Cloud, FileMaker Go and the file folder logo are trademarks of FileMaker, Inc. registered in the U.S. and other countries.
+FileMaker WebDirect is a trademark of FileMaker, Inc. All other trademarks are the property of their respective owners.